 From the start this was a take-no-prisoners, macho showdown, both warriors starting fast and with bad intentions.
-Cuevas stalked behind his vaunted left hook, landing it to both head and body; though Duran was never hurt and got home a couple of sharp right hands, Cuevas won the first round.
+Cuevas stalked behind his vaunted left hook, landing it to both head and body; while Duran was never hurt and got home a couple of sharp right hands, Cuevas won the first round.
 In the second Roberto began to establish his jab and find his timing while making it clear to all that Pipino’s power didn’t faze him.
 The supposedly washed-up Duran had taken Pipino’s best shots and instead of wilting or backing off, he was coming forward and firing back.
 At the end of the round he got home a series of vicious body punches.

 In the third, the Panamanian assumed complete control as a thrilling, toe-to-toe exchange saw Duran rattle his foe with a left hook.
 Cuevas recovered but then a right uppercut buckled his knees.
-To the surprise of many, a 31-year-old former lightweight was both the more resilient and more powerful fighter against a natural welterweight.
+To the surprise of many, a supposedly over-the-hill former lightweight was, against a natural welterweight, both more resilient and more powerful.

 And like the Duran of old, Roberto did not permit a wounded quarry to escape.
 In round four he came forward fearlessly, putting his punches together like the Manos de Piedra his fans remembered, and a thudding right to the jaw turned the legs of Cuevas into rubber.
 Roberto’s follow-up attack drove Pipino into a corner, only the turnbuckle preventing him from hitting the canvas.
-The referee credited Duran with a knockdown and gave the Mexican the eight count before signalling for the action to resume.
+The referee credited Duran with a knockdown and gave the Mexican the eight count before signaling for the action to resume.
 The moment he did Roberto pounced, unleashing a series of combinations that left Cuevas on the floor again.
 Pipino bravely struggled to his feet only to see his manager, Lupe Sanchez, step through the ropes and signal surrender.

 “My man was hurt and I didn’t want him to take further punishment,” said Sanchez afterwards.